 2) Read “Vehicle Language” – Why? – Even when pedestrians, cyclists, and drivers do see you approaching, they will often misjudge your speed and distance.

 3) Watch out for left-turning vehicles – Why? – Getting hit by an oncoming vehicle that is turning left is the most common type of motorcycle/vehicle accident.
+You can learn more about Car and Truck Accident Attorney WInter Haven here, to know the basic difference involving such vehicles in an accident.

 4) Check Behind when turning left from a Highway – Why? – The drivers behind you may not notice your brake or turn signals so make sure you watch your mirrors and have plenty of space between you and those behind you.